akalenuk/16counters/README.md

     SendMessage((HWND)655890, WM_USER, 'D', counter_idx);   // decrement a counter

-It is uncommon either to nullify a counter:
+It isn't uncommon to nullify a counter either:

     SendMessage((HWND)655890, WM_USER, '0', counter_idx);   // nullify a counter

-Please note, that `0` here is a character, not a number.
-Sending 0 would just set 0-counter to `i`.

 The last two messages are about timing.
 Please note that this is not an accurate way to measure time.
-Nothing wrong with the timestamps but the messaging itself goes in quants.
-Generally, you shouldn't measure anything in milliseconds not to mention microseconds with this timer.
+Nothing wrong with the timestamps underneath but the messaging itself goes in quants.
+The time between you send and recieve a message is in tens of milliseconds.
+Generally, you shouldn't try to measure anything in milliseconds not to mention microseconds with this timer.

 But if you want some rough measurement, for instance, when you run an algorithm that runs for ten seconds and you want to check that it still runs for ten seconds after you change something, it's fine.
 It goes like this: